JoseleDev23/JoseleDev23/README.md

 # 👋 Hello!
 Welcome to my GitHub — I'm JoseleDev

 ## 🙋‍♂️ About Me
 Hi!
-I'm José Antonio Muñoz Sarmiento, a passionate **Web Developer**, **Data Analyst**, and **AI & Big Data Specialist** based in Miami, FL.
+I'm José Antonio Muñoz Sarmiento,**Web Developer**, **Data Analyst**, and **AI & Big Data Specialist** based in Miami, FL.

 I hold an Associate Degree in Web Application Development and have recently completed a **Master´s Degree in Artificial Intelligence & Big Data**.
 I bring hands-on experience building full-stack applications and working on data-driven AI projects.
-I’m actively looking for job opportunities where I can grow, contribute, and keep learning.
+I actively seek career opportunities where I can grow, contribute, and add value to a company.

 ## 💼 Skills